ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 - Minio Client command line tool [mc](https://min.io/download)

 ## Getting started
-When you request a TechZone environment for Kserve ModelMesh Serving, the system will create a `namespace` for you in a Kubernetes cluster and deploy an instance of Kserve Model Mesh in the namespace.
-Once the environment is ready, you will recieve an email letting you know.
-This email will include a link to the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard).
+When you first request a TechZone environment for Kserve ModelMesh Serving, the system will create a `namespace` for you in a Kubernetes cluster and deploy an instance of Kserve Model Mesh in the namespace.
+Once your environment is ready, you will recieve an email to let you know.
+This email will include a link to a [Kubernetes Dashboard](https://github.com/kubernetes/dashboard).
 Clicking on this link will bring up the Kubernetes `service` resources in your dedicated `namespace`.

 Your TechZone environment will be provisioned with an example Watson NLP application already running.
 In your Kubernetes Dashboard find the `service` called `dash-app-lb`.
 This application has an external endpoint.
-Clicking on the external endpoint will let you try out this application in your browser.
-The application lets you get **Sentiment Analysis** and **Emotion Classification** scores for given texts.
+Clicking on the external endpoint will let you test this application in your browser.
+The application allows the user to feed in texts, and get back **Sentiment Analysis** and **Emotion Classification** on these texts texts.
+The models are being served by Kserve Model Mesh in your namespace.

 **Tip**:
-- For new users, you would received an email invite from IBM Cloud to join the `tsglwatson` account.
+- For new users, you will receive an email invite from IBM Cloud to join the `tsglwatson` account when you first request the TechZone environment.
 - You need to login to the [IBM Cloud Console](https://cloud.ibm.com/docs/overview?topic=overview-ui) before you can open up the Kubernetes Dashboard.
 - It might take a few minutes for the DNS record of the Dash App's external endpoint to propagate across the Internet.

 ### Login with CLI
-You'll need to [login to the IBM Kubernetes Service (IKS) cluster](https://cloud.ibm.com/docs/containers?topic=containers-access_cluster) with the CLI tools to run the CLI commands in this tutorial.
+You will need to [login to the IBM Kubernetes Service (IKS) cluster](https://cloud.ibm.com/docs/containers?topic=containers-access_cluster) with the CLI tools to run the CLI commands in this tutorial.

 <span style="font-size:x-small">

 ```
-# Login to the IBM Cloud CLI, with a one-time passcode.
+# Login to the IBM Cloud CLI with a one-time passcode.
 Enter your IBM Cloud credentials when prompted in the browser.
 ibmcloud login --sso

-# Sets the context by updating the kubeconfig file set by KUBECONFIG environment variable, or ~/.kube/config by default.
+# Set the context by updating the kubeconfig file set by KUBECONFIG environment variable, or ~/.kube/config by default.
 ibmcloud ks cluster config --cluster <iks-cluster-name>

-# Set the default namespace in your current context.
+# Set kubectl to use your namespace by default.
 kubectl config set-context --current --namespace=<your-namespace>
 ```
 </span>